Friday, June 8, 2012

 Anyway...
 Tonight, at Yankee Stadium II, which isn't, or shouldn't be, any friendlier to the fucking Mets than the original -- oops, I guess I used a George Carlin word there, but that's okay because, A, It's my blog and I can use whatever damn language I please; and B, I think it was Carlin who first made the fat/slim chance comparison...

-The Yankees start Interleague play for the 2011 season, with 3 games against The Other Team, a.k.a. the Mess, a.k.a. the Mutts, or, as they are officially known, the Metropolitan Baseball Club of New York.
+The Yankees start a new Interleague series against The Other Team, a.k.a. the Mess, a.k.a. the Mutts, or, as they are officially known, the Metropolitan Baseball Club of New York.

-Or, as they'd be known if they were an English soccer team, "Metro BC."
+Or, as the Mets would be known if they were an English soccer team, "Metro BC."
+(BC: "Baseball Club.")
 And the Yankees would be known as "Pinstriped Badasses United."

 Something has got to happen to make this annual snore-fest start appealing to me again.
 The novelty wore off many years ago.
 I've said it before and I'll say it again: I'm sick of the Subway Series and I'm sick of interleague play.

 I agree completely.
-It's not only that, but, as Mike Baumann said on MLB.com -- which is only The Official Website of Major League Baseball...
+It's not only that, but, as Mike Baumann said around the same time on MLB.com -- which is only The Official Website of Major League Baseball...

 The NL has not won the overall Interleague series since 2003.
 In the last six seasons, the AL has a winning percentage of .561.
 In American politics, there is a term for what occurs when a candidate wins 55 per cent or more of the vote.
 That word is "landslide."